 [Section 15 amended by No. 41 of 1996 s.
 3.]

-16. Delegation
+16. Delegation by Authority

 The Authority may by resolution, either generally or as otherwise provided by the resolution, delegate to a member, the chief executive officer or any other officer or employee of the Authority any of its functions under this Act other than this power of delegation.